 At what age did you know you wanted to be a director?

-When I was about 8 or 9 years old, we were doing a school play called ‘Christopher Columbus’, and I played the lead.
+When I was about eight or nine years old, we were doing a school play called “Christopher Columbus,” and I played the lead.
 The teacher was directing us, giving instructions, like you say this, and you say that.
 Then she came to a scene where everybody was to leave the room and she was obviously struggling with a stage problem.
 When leaving the room, nobody was allowed to turn their back on the king, and she couldn’t figure it out.
 So I raised my hand and said, ‘Why don’t they walk out backwards?’
-And she said, ‘You always have something to say, don’t you Dick?!’ (laughs).
+And she said, ‘You always have something to say, don’t you Dick?!’
+[Laughs.]
 She hurt my feelings, but from that day I knew I wanted to direct.
 Later on I became the head of the Dramatic Society, then went to Brown University and at that time my goal was to become a psychiatrist, but I was able to get a job at RKO as an editor of newsreels.

 So you moved to Los Angeles?